-How to polish a bowling ball:
+Do you know how to polish a bowling ball:

 You can polish a bowling ball to remove the friction between the ball and the surface of the lane.
 The ball is polished with a bowling ball polishing machine, which rotates the ball on a simple homemade platform.
 Polishing a bowling ball makes it more attractive and it also helps reduce the friction between the ball and the lane.
 The better you polish your bowling ball at home, the more smoothly you’ll be able to slide the ball across the lane.

-When to polish bowling balls at home?
+Best time to polish bowling balls at home:

 Polishing your bowling balls before every bowling game is a big no-no. You actually want the oil and dirt to build upon your bowling ball as this will give you grip when you bowl.
-If you want to get rid of the dirt and oil, then rubbing alcohol and a little elbow grease is all you need.
+If you want to get rid of dirt and oil, then rubbing alcohol and a little elbow grease is all you need.
 Simply rub the alcohol and dirt off using a cloth.
 Never use a commercial cleaning agent as this could strip your bowling ball of its carefully applied oil.

 Yes, you should polish your bowling balls at home.
 But when you should do it depends on how much you are playing.
 If you are playing a lot, you should get your bowling balls polished once a month.